Stationary and Non-Stationary Transition Probabilities in Decision Making: Modeling COVID-19 Dynamics: Introduction

 \section{Introduction}

 Infectious disease modeling has a rich history, evolving from simple mathematical frameworks to sophisticated models incorporating various biological and social factors.
 To provide solid estimates, models need to be properly calibrated based on empirical evidence (see for instance \cite{biggerstaff2020early, chinazzi2020effect, crunfli2021sars}).
 One of the earliest models, the Reed-Frost model, employed a discrete-time approach to describe the probability of an individual being infected in successive time intervals.
 This model laid the foundation for subsequent studies that sought to capture the complexity of epidemic spread through probabilistic means.
-For some applications and generalization of the Reed-Frost model, see for instance \cite{barbour2004approximating, lefevre1990non, ng1990generalized, perez2002simulation, ranta1999predicting, tsutsui2003stochastic}.\\
+For some applications and generalization of the Reed-Frost model, see for instance \cite{barbour2004approximating, lefevre1990non, ng1990generalized, perez2002simulation, ranta1999predicting, tsutsui2003stochastic}.
+Classical compartmental models such as SIR and SEIR generally assume constant transition rates between disease states \cite{anderson1991infectious, hethcote2000mathematics}.
+However, for pandemics such as Covid-19, these assumptions often break down due to dynamic changes such as: behavioral changes, fluctuation in healthcare capacities or public health policies \cite{biggerstaff2020early, giordano2020modelling, purkayastha2021comparison, tuckwell2007some}.
+Consequently, incorporating non-stationary transition probabilities enables a more realistic epidemic dynamics. \\

 In \cite{palopoli2023markovian}, L. Palopoli et al. proposed a Markovian stochastic approach to model the spread of a SARS-CoV-2-like infection within a closed human group using a Partially Observable Markov Decision Process (POMDP).
 The primary objective was to model in detail the effects of transitions between different states and resource limitations, such as hospital beds and the daily availability of tests.
 Such models are primarily control-oriented, emphasizing the impact of decision commands on transition probabilities and the epidemic's progression.\\